davarntrades/The-Morrison-Equation-Set/README.md

 **Plain English:** Intelligence = how quickly your possible futures expand.

-**Meaning:**

 ```
+dI/dt > 0  →  new futures forming.
+Genuine intelligence active.
+dI/dt = 0  →  stable in existing topology.
+Expertise without growth.
+dI/dt < 0  →  topology contracting.
+Collapsing in structure.

 Intelligence is not prediction.
 Intelligence is not knowledge.
 Intelligence is not language fluency.
 Intelligence is not benchmark performance.

-Intelligence is the rate at which new topology
+Intelligence is the rate at which new topology becomes accessible.
-becomes accessible.

-dI/dt > 0  →  new futures forming
-              expanding topology
-              genuine intelligence active

-dI/dt = 0  →  stable in existing topology
-              no new futures forming
-              expertise without growth

-dI/dt < 0  →  topology contracting
-              fewer futures reachable
-              intelligent by appearance only
-              collapsing in structure
 ```

 -----

-### 14 — Expert/Creativity Condition
+### 12 — Expert/Creativity Condition™

 ```
 Expertise:    dI/dt  ≈  0